wrahool/visual-cues-trust-polarization/README.md

 - `02_pilot-study1-analysis.R` runs the analysis of the first pilot study
 - `03_pilot-study2-analysis.R` runs the analysis of the second pilot study
 - `04_main-study-sample-size-simulation.R` runs simulations to identify the optimum sample size for the main study
-- `05_main-study-preprocess-prolific.R` runs the preprocessing pipeline of the raw main study data collected on Prolific and produces the `auxiliary/preprocessed-final-prolific-for-analysis.csv` file.
+- `05_main-study-preprocess-prolific.R` runs the preprocessing pipeline of the raw main study data collected on Prolific and produces the `auxiliary/preprocessed-final-prolific-for-analysis.csv` file (which is not tracked on Github).
 - The `data/visual-cues_anonymised-data.csv` is identical to the file `auxiliary/preprocessed-final-prolific-for-analysis.csv` but anonymised for public release.